 Once the student has proceeded through all three levels of the grievance policy, the student has the right to appeal to the Joint Review Committee on Education in Radiologic Technology, www.jrcert.org.
-(See Program Accreditation and grievance procedure page 22).
+(See Program Accreditation).

 ACADEMIC INTEGRITY POLICY AND HONOR CODE